Percona-Lab/percona-docstreamer/readme.md

 docMongoStream also implements an auto-healing capability.
 If a record fails validation due to a mismatch but is later updated by the source application, the tool automatically removes the associated failure entry because the previous state is no longer relevant.
 While the validation process never modifies data, it allows you to confirm not only that data has been synchronized, but also that records continue to update correctly as your application remains active prior to cutover.
 This feature provides peace of mind and ensures that the source and destination datasets are an exact match before the final cutover.

 Please keep in mind that in busy systems it is perfectly normal for some records to be temporarily flagged as invalid until CDC has applied the latest changes.
 This is expected behavior, particularly in heavily used environments where frequent updates—often to the same records—are common.

+#### Self-Healing & Auto-Retry

+docMongoStream includes active self-healing mechanisms to ensure statistics match reality:

+* Startup Reconciliation: On every process start, the tool automatically scans the validation collections to fix any drift in statistics caused by previous crashes or race conditions.
+* Idle Watchdog: A background process monitors the replication lag.
+When the system is idle (Lag $\approx$ 0s), it automatically re-queues known validation failures for a check.
+This clears out "false positives" that occurred because data was being updated during the initial validation check.

 #### Status